ericfdunn/manifold-realms/1. Mechanics/Theory of Magic.md

 Shadow spells - take you to the lower edge of your plane.
 You're invisible, but slowed and may be detected by those on the plane below you

 ## Magic and the Planes
--  what effect does the differening magic concentration have?
+-  what effect does the differing magic concentration have?
 	- slower/faster recovery of magic
 	- empowered effects?